Big Bang Comics: In other media

-A TV movie of the Knights of Justice was made in 2000.
+A TV movie named Knights of Justice was made in 2000.
 Although it featured the Golden Age versions of Ultiman and Thunder Girl and used the name of the company's Golden Age superteam, the team also included Knight Watchman and a heroine called Masker (who appeared in BB #21), both of whom are exclusively Silver Age heroes in the published version of the universe.
 The team's mission was to defeat a supervillain and prove their usefulness to the President or face being disbanded.

-The movie is loosely based on the hyperactive Saturday-morning shows of the 1970s that combined special effects with live action, yielding a clearly Silver Age feel to the action.
+The film is loosely based on the hyperactive Saturday-morning shows of the 1970s that combined special effects with live action, yielding a clearly Silver Age feel to the action.

 Big Bang Comics RPG

 A pen-and-paper role-playing game has also been released for Big Bang Comics (Pisces All Media, 2006).
-The Big Bang Comics RPG uses a streamlined version of the D20 system.
+The Big Bang Comics RPG uses a streamlined version of the d20 System.